tobiplay/latex_resume_template__en/README.md

 ## Introduction

-This is a LaTeX resume template.
+This is a LaTeX-based resume template, based on the work by GitHub user [jakegut](https://github.com/jakegut/resume), adapted, refactored, and extended by [tobiplay](https://github.com/tobiplay).
+This template follows the work that has been made available to the public over at Reddit in [r/EngineeringResumes](https://www.reddit.com/r/EngineeringResumes/).

 ## Requirements